-Help Florida Oceanographic Society keep our local beaches clean!
+Help Florida Oceanographic Society keep our Martin County beaches clean!

-The Beach Cleanup Program provides the opportunity for families, individuals and groups to participate in beach cleanups at a time most convenient for them.
+The Beach Cleanup Program provides an opportunity for families, individuals and groups to participate in beach cleanups in Martin County at a time most convenient for them.
 Every one of us can do something to help protect our environment.
 Take action today, and every day, by removing trash and man-made debris from areas where it doesn't belong.

-Florida Oceanographic has partnered with My Coast so that data collected on local beach cleanups can be used for research and better management of trash disposal.
+Florida Oceanographic has partnered with My Coast to collected data on local beach cleanups that can be used for research and better management of trash disposal.
 You can help by logging the trash you collect on the My Coast app.

 Get started with the steps below: